leotaozeng/vue-forum/README.md

 19. To use the Firebase CLI, we have to install it globally.
 20. Using environment variables is very practical for using different databases or API keys.
 21. Route protection is essential in any application that allows users to authenticate.
 22. Route components (the ones passed to the router configuration).
+23. Create a generic action.
+24. Create a generic mutation.

 ## Vuex provides:
 1. Single Source of Truth.